-In the Texas penal code just as under federal law, it is explicitly stated that knowledge of the crime, such as investing, receiving, or facilitating proceeds of criminal activity, could convict a person for money laundering.
-However, the tricks of the trade to conceal the illegal funds varies are complicated for anybody, particularly those without extensive experience in this facet of the law.
+In the Texas penal code, just as under federal law, it is explicitly stated that knowledge of the crime, such as investing, receiving or facilitating proceeds of criminal activity, could convict a person for money laundering.
+However, the tricks of the trade to conceal the illegal funds are varied and complicated for anybody, particularly those without extensive experience in this facet of the law.
 With this in mind, a Texas defense lawyer, with superb reputation on the investigatory environment of money laundering, can suppress the motion to diminish the charges or may even position a dismissal of charges.

 The severity of penalty for money laundering is imposed differently on multiple federal circuits; thus, sanctions are derived from either the cause or effect of the laundering act.
 For Texas law, punishment for money laundering depends on the alleged amount of proceeds used to further a crime.
 The involvement of money caused the illegal practice, that's why it equally weighs with the penalty.

 The following are the charges depending on the amount of money laundered:

 The value of funds involved is $1,500 or more but less than $20,000;